Community School

 -

 It is the responsibility of the parents to provide transportation for the student to and from driving appointments.
-The student will be contacted by a Brookwood Driver Ed Instructor to arrange driving dates and times.
+The student will be contacted by a Brookwood Driver's Ed Instructor to arrange driving dates and times.

 The Community School’s liability insurance follows the car and provides the maximum coverage possible ($500,000/person/accident/property).
 Parents and/or guardians of students who operate a Gwinnett County Public Schools’ driver’s education vehicle may incur personal liability in some driver-at-fault accidents.
 Each instructor is certified by the DDS.